pgroupATusc/HitGraph/README.md

 Find: IP catalog =>  basic function => arithmetic => floating point function <br />
 Name: mult <br />
 Other Info: In Functionality choose Generate Enable and generate HDL <br />

+template of these IP cores can be found in algorithm proccessing core/ IP core template
+# Setting up the projects
+First create a project using Intel Stratix 10 1SX280LH3F55I3XG, Before you run synthesis you need to set up IP cores like the setion "IP cores Confugurations" You can then run synthesis in intel Quartus by clicking "start compilation" For simulating each modules, you can go to the testbench which includes three important modules in this design.